 - 1. A copy of the DD214. - 2.
-A complete transcript of college and military transcripts prior to the first semester of registration. - 3.
-A signed document disclosing the number of semester credit hours funded by Hazelwood Act. - 4.
+A complete transcript of college and military transcripts prior to the end of the first semester. - A signed document disclosing the number of semester credit hours funded by Hazelwood Act. - 4.
 Hazelwood Application